materialsvirtuallab/garnetdnn/README.md

   ├──data

     ├──binary_oxide_entries.json
-      Contains the entries(Pymatgen.ComputedStructureEntry) of the binary oxides Nb2O3 (ICSD), Eu2O3 (ICSD) and Yb2O3 (ICSD).
+      Contains the entries(Pymatgen.ComputedStructureEntry) of the binary oxides Nb2O3 (ICSD 25750), Eu2O3 (ICSD 40472) and Yb2O3 (ICSD 33658).
-      They are calculated because they are not included in Materials Project database yet.
+      They are calculated because they are not corrected included in Materials Project database yet.
       All the entries for the rest of binary oxides are from Materials Project.

     ├──garnet_oxi_table.json